wbalmer/petitRADTRANS/docs/content/installation.rst

     brew install gcc

-.. note:: in general, ``brew install`` is highly recommended to install all the dependencies, as this minimizes the risk of conflicts and issues.
+.. note:: In general, ``brew install`` is highly recommended to install all the dependencies (including conda), as this minimizes the risk of conflicts and issues.

 Using gfortran disk images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~